logaritex/assistant-api/README.md

 After the execution completes the demo retrieves the Assistant generated message (e.g. the answer) and prints the text content.
 For further details, follow the inlined logging messages.

 N.B.
 The [Retrieval Tool](https://platform.openai.com/docs/assistants/tools/knowledge-retrieval) is a proprietary, hosted, OpenAI [RAG](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) implementation with somewhat limited configuration options at the moment:
 > Retrieval currently optimizes for quality by adding all relevant content to the context of model calls.
 > We plan to introduce other retrieval strategies to enable developers to choose a different tradeoff between retrieval quality and model usage cost.

-> The KnowledgeRetrievalAssistant was inspired by this [video](https://youtu.be/pq34V_V5j18?t=2014).
+> (The KnowledgeRetrievalAssistant was inspired by this [video](https://youtu.be/pq34V_V5j18?t=2014)).

 ### 3.2 Function Calling Tool